GABAA receptor

 GABA_{A}R is not just the target of agonist depressants and antagonist convulsants, but most GABA_{A}R medicines also act at additional (allosteric) binding sites on GABA_{A}R proteins.
 Some sedatives and anxiolytics, such as benzodiazepines and related medicines, act on GABA_{A}R subtype-dependent extracellular domain sites.
 Alcohols and neurosteroids, among other general anesthetics, act at GABA_{A}R subunit-interface transmembrane locations.
 High anesthetic dosages of ethanol act on GABA_{A}R subtype-dependent transmembrane domain locations.
 Ethanol acts at GABA_{A}R subtype-dependent extracellular domain locations at low intoxication concentrations.
 Thus, GABA_{A}R subtypes have pharmacologically distinct receptor binding sites for a diverse range of therapeutically significant neuropharmacological drugs.

 Depending on the membrane potential and the ionic concentration difference, this can result in ionic fluxes across the pore.
 If the membrane potential is higher than the equilibrium potential (also known as the reversal potential) for chloride ions, when the receptor is activated Cl^{−} will flow into the cell.
 This causes an inhibitory effect on neurotransmission by diminishing the chance of a successful action potential occurring at the postsynaptic cell.
 The reversal potential of the GABA_{A}-mediated inhibitory postsynaptic potential (IPSP) in normal solution is −70 mV, contrasting the GABA_{B} IPSP (−100 mV).

 The active site of the GABA_{A} receptor is the binding site for GABA and several drugs such as muscimol, gaboxadol, and bicuculline.
 The protein also contains a number of different allosteric binding sites which modulate the activity of the receptor indirectly.
 These allosteric sites are the targets of various other drugs, including the benzodiazepines, nonbenzodiazepines, neuroactive steroids, barbiturates, alcohol (ethanol), inhaled anaesthetics, kavalactones, cicutoxin, and picrotoxin, among others.

-Binding of GABA to the GABAAR causes the receptor to shift from ordered lipids to clusters of PIP2 in the disordered region of the membrane.
-The spatial distribution of GABAAR in neurons is regulated by astrocyte derived cholesterol.
+Binding of GABA to the GABA_{A}R causes the receptor to shift from ordered lipids to clusters of PIP_{2} in the disordered region of the membrane.
+The spatial distribution of GABA_{A}R in neurons is regulated by astrocyte derived cholesterol.